-UC Plug-ins Enable UC Plug-in using VDI settings Disable UC Plug-in using VDI settings Details RTME File: module.ini Operation: Add or Update Section: ICA 3.0 Key: HDXRTME Value: On These settings enable Skype for business optimization with HDXRTME =On in module.ini.
+UC Plug-ins Enable UC Plug-in using VDI settings Disable UC Plug-in using VDI settings Details Microsoft Teams File: module.ini File: module.ini Change the values On/Off in Operation: Add or Update Operation: Add or Update module.ini to enable or disable the UC plug-in.
+Section: ICA 3.0 Section: ICA 3.0 Plug-in switch string is Key: VDWEBRTC Key: VDWEBRTC located in the section [ICA Value: On Value: Off 3.0].
+These settings enable Microsoft Teams optimization with VDWEBRTC =On in module.ini.
 These are the default settings after you install the UC package.
-File: module.ini Operation: Add or Update Section: ICA 3.0 Key: HDXRTME Value: Off These settings disable Skype for business optimization with HDXRTME = Off in module.ini Change the values On/Off in module.ini to enable or disable the UC plug-in.
-Plug-in switch string is located in the section [ICA 3.0].
+These settings disable Microsoft Teams optimization with VDWEBRTC=Off in module.ini.
+RTME File: module.ini File: module.ini Change the values On/Off in Operation: Add or Update Operation: Add or Update module.ini to enable or disable the UC plug-in.
+Section: ICA 3.0 Section: ICA 3.0 Plug-in switch string is Key: HDXRTME Key: HDXRTME located in the section [ICA Value: On Value: Off 3.0].
+These settings enable Skype for business optimization with HDXRTME =On in module.ini.
+These are the default settings after you install the UC package.
+These settings disable Skype for business optimization with HDXRTME =Off in module.ini